vchaindz/vcn/docs/cmd/vcn_untrust.md

 ### Options

 ```
   -a, --attr list     add user defined attributes (format: --attr key=value)
+      --hash string   specify the hash of an asset signed by you to untrust, if set no arg(s) can be used
   -h, --help          help for untrust
   -k, --key string    specify which user's key to use for signing, if not set the last available is used
   -p, --public        when signed as public, the asset name and the signer's identity will be visible to everyone
 ```

 ### Options inherited from parent commands